thoughtspot/thoughtspot.github.io/_admin/architecture/data-caching.md

 {% include note.html content="For cases where your company stores data externally, use Embrace or DataFlow to access and query your data.
 To cache your data within ThoughtSpot, you can load it directly using JDBC and ODBC drivers, or the <code>tsload</code> command line utility."%}

 ## ThoughtSpot Embrace ##
 If your company stores source data externally in data warehouses, you can use [ThoughtSpot Embrace]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html) to directly query that data and use ThoughtSpot's analysis and visualization features, without moving the data into ThoughtSpot.
+While Embrace caches metadata, it *does not* cache the data itself within ThoughtSpot.

 Embrace supports the following external databases:
 <ul>